spideyeng/MyCopy-Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 > ⚠️ **Access Notice**
 > The live dashboard is restricted and only accessible to authorized team members.
-> External users may not be able to view it due to email-based access controls.
+> External users may not be able to view it due to bigquery warehouse data access controls.

 🎥 **Dashboard Walkthrough Video**
 To ensure visibility for everyone, a recorded dashboard walkthrough is provided below: